companieshouse/styleguides/feature_flag.md

 ### Usage

-#### For work relating to features under development/milestone dates
+#### For work relating to features under development/to be enabled on a date

 * The feature flag **must** be removed once the behaviour becomes accepted.
 * You should create a story to remove the feature flag at some point in the